audunsol/snake-go/README.md

 # Snake Go

-This is a very simple project, just made for:
+This is a very simple project, just made for me to:

 - learn golang
 - have fun
 - show some programming stuff to my kids

-Don't take it too seriously.
+Please don't take it too seriously.

 ## How to run